There is no ‘by the book’ session but generally speaking:

 Feeding back to each other helps tailor the sessions to how you would like them to be.
 There may be times when I bring my own experiences of you to our sessions.
 This is to ensure we are both working in a way which benefits you.

-Counselling sessions are generally once a week, and 50 minutes long.
+Counselling sessions are generally once a week and are 50 minutes long.

-Experiences of Counselling vary, and response to sessions depending on e.g. intensity of symptoms make the process very personal.
-Some people have a clear idea of how many sessions they are looking for, and others prefer to work more open ended.
+While I can work flexibly, in my experience weekly sessions tend to offer more momentum.
+Some people have a clear idea of how many sessions they are looking for, while others prefer to work more open ended.
 I am happy to work in both a time limited and open-ended fashion.

 There are many different types (or modalities) of Counselling, with many overlaps in theory.
 People respond to different types of Counselling in different ways.
+Often it comes down to the Counsellor you see rather than type of therapy.
 There is no ‘right’ way or ‘only’ way.
 What is most important is finding the right fit for you.

 Confidentiality is upheld in line with BACP Ethical Guidelines and GDPR.

 This means that everything we discuss will remain confidential.
-However, there may be incidents where I am ethically and legally bound to breach confidentiality e.g. if you are at risk of serious harm to yourself or others.
-Should anything like that come up I will do my best to ensure I discuss it with you first.
+However, there is a difference between confidentiality and secrecy.
+There may be incidents where I am ethically and legally bound to breach confidentiality e.g. if you are at risk of serious harm to yourself or others.
+Should anything like that come up, where appropriate I will do my best to discuss it with you first.